maldorne/awesome-muds/readme.md

 ## Protocols

 Some info taken from the [tintin/mudhalla protocols and standards documentation](https://tintin.mudhalla.net/protocols/).
-The [Mudlet wiki](https://wiki.mudlet.org/w/Main_Page) has a main page about all the [protocols supported](https://wiki.mudlet.org/w/Manual:Supported_Protocols) that could be useful too.
+The [Mudlet wiki](https://wiki.mudlet.org/w/Main_Page) has a main page about all the [supported protocols](https://wiki.mudlet.org/w/Manual:Supported_Protocols) that could be useful too.

 ### Generic protocols for remote connections